- If the Google Chrome browser is not saving your passwords, you will have to complete them every time which can be very annoying.

-Keeping your passwords saved if great if you want to log in quickly, but many users reported that Google Chrome won’t save passwords at all.
-This can be a problem, and in today’s article we’ll show you how to fix this annoying issue.
+Keeping your passwords saved is great if you want to log in quickly, but many users reported that Google Chrome is not saving passwords at all.

 - Google Chrome won’t offer to save password, ask to save password, save my passwords anymore, let me save passwords – These are various issues that can occur in Chrome, but you should be able to solve most of them by using our solutions.